Samsara's route tracking feature allows for route plans to be monitored in real-time as a driver or vehicle executes those route plans.

 - Completed (Vehicle has left the scheduled stop)

 - Skipped (Vehicle did not arrive at the stop)

 Our system recognizes skipped stops in the follow manner:

 - A stop will be marked as skipped if a driver arrives at a stop out of the planned order.
 When the route tracking window ends, any stop that hasn’t been completed will be marked as skipped.
 A driver will be able to go back to a Skipped stop and Arrive/Complete it as long as the route tracking window is still active.

 A route will be marked as arrived when the vehicle is inside the stop’s geofence for 2 consecutive minutes.
-The departure/completion of a stop will be recorded when the vehicle leaves the geofence and stays outside the geofence for 2 consecutive minutes.
+The departure of a stop will be recorded when the vehicle leaves the geofence and stays outside the geofence for 30 consecutive seconds.